Pablomfm/Intracranial_Hemorrhages/Databases/readme_databases.txt

        		- Comment: comments about the variable.
        		- Type_of_Variable: if variable is a priori an outcome (dependent) or a predictor (independent), or if the variable just contains additional information about the dataset (auxiliary).

 	· 'ICH_database_anonymized_metadata.xls': same as 'ICH_database_anonymized_metadata.csv' but in .xls.
-NOT AVAILABLE

 	· 'ICH_database_metadata.csv': file with information about the variables of 'ICH_database.csv'.
 This file contains the following variables:
 		- Variable_Name: name of the variable (spanish).